When you use meditation for intuition you will learn to hear your inner voice.

 Another great idea is to change your environment.

 If you want to find your intuition, try going somewhere Zen-sational.
 I say Zen-sational, I mean somewhere relaxing, somewhere inspiring, somewhere you will feel free to let your Zen flow.
-You will find my guide to creating a meditation space very helpful for this.

 Now we know everything we need to know about intuition, here is a great meditation for intuition.
 It will help you to find your intuition and to listen to it.